Yamaai-no-Yado KIYASUYA

 Osmotic Pressure

-(Hypotonic, Neutral, High temperature spring)
+(Hypotonic, Weakly alkaline, High temperature spring)

 In hot spring classification, “osmotic pressure” refers to comparing the concentration of dissolved components in the spring water (mainly salts) with that of human body fluids (such as blood and intracellular fluid).
 Based on this comparison, springs are categorized as hypotonic, isotonic, or hypertonic.
 The difference in concentration serves as an indicator of how easily water moves between the hot spring water and body fluids.